 There is ongoing discussion around laneway and garden suites in Regina, with frequent conversations at City Hall and references in newspaper headlines.
 Much of the “pro” side of this issue has revolved around it being one way to meet the City’s goal of increasing growth by 30% in existing neighbourhoods.
-However, it does provide another benefit to residents in that it provides affordable housing and a viable option for in multi-generational living.
+However, it does provide another benefit to residents in that it provides affordable housing and a viable option for multi-generational living.

 Changes in cultures, changes in ownership

-Regina’s population continues to grow attracting people from all over the world.
-Many of the city’s new residents have different values and priorities when it comes to housing.
+Regina’s population continues to grow, attracting people from all over the world.
+Many of the City’s new residents have different values and priorities when it comes to housing.
 Such a wide range of people and cultures has led to an increasing demand for diverse housing options, including multi-family configurations.